UMG-Odoo-Dev8/Team-B/Team_B.md

 ![create data](./image/create.png)

 Choose role like teacher or student.
-If teacher, you can select teacher role like principal, teacher and teacher head.
+If teacher, you can select teacher role like principal, teacher and teacher head.<br>
+Create new student
 ![create data](./image/create_student.png)
+Create new teacher
 ![create data](./image/create_teacher.png)

 Can see data in a group by choosing this options